nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Update a specific task.<br>
 Format: `update INDEX [TASKNAME s/START_DATE:START_TIME c/CLOSE_DATE:CLOSE_TIME t/TAG]`

+> * INDEX refers to the number appears on the list in front the task name.
 > * You can choose what to update.
 It depends on you whether you want to update only one information or update multiple information.

 Examples: